alpecer/3D-Phase-Amplitude-Tools/README.md

 Our code considers a 3D neuron model (see Eq.
 59) but it is easy to adapt for any system of interest.
 To that end, open 'obtainKs.py' and
 - Define its vectror field equations at "myVectorField"
 - Define the jacobian matrix at "myJacobianMatrix"
-- introduce the period $T$
+- introduce the period, $T$
-- introduce an initial condition on the limit cycle $x_0$
+- introduce an initial condition on the limit cycle, $x_0$
 - write the automatic differentiation expression for your system (see Appendix B for more details)

 There are extra parameters $b_1, b_2$ controlling the norm of $K_{10}$ and $K_{01}$ (see Remark 3.2 in the manuscript for more details)